vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

+remove agent from genserver when destroyed about_agents needs to use object not array

 How to create a shared enemy experience?
   - nav mesh (every client creates / downloads )
   - leader should: